dusty-nv/jetson-inference/docs/building-repo-2.md

 $ git submodule update --init
 ```

-Remember to run the `git submodule update --init` step for necessary git sub-modules (or clone with the `--recursive` flag).
+Remember to run the `git submodule update --init` step (or clone with the `--recursive` flag).

 ### Python Development Packages

 The Python functionality of this project is implemented through Python extension modules that provide bindings to the native C++ code using the Python C API.
-While building these Python bindings, the repo searches for versions of Python that have development packages installed, and will then build the bindings for each version of Python that's present (e.g. Python 2.7, 3.6, and 3.7).
+While configuring the project, the repo searches for versions of Python that have development packages installed on the system, and will then build the bindings for each version of Python that's present (e.g. Python 2.7, 3.6, and 3.7).
 It will also build numpy bindings for versions of numpy that are installed.

 By default, Ubuntu comes with the `libpython-dev` and `python-numpy` packages pre-installed (which are for Python 2.7).
 Although the Python 3.6 interpreter is pre-installed by Ubuntu, the Python 3.6 development packages (`libpython3-dev`) and `python3-numpy` are not.
 These development packages are required for the bindings to build using the Python C API.

-So if you want the project to have bindings created for Python 3.6, install these packages before proceeding:
+So if you want the project to create bindings for Python 3.6, install these packages before proceeding:

 ``` bash
 $ sudo apt-get install libpython3-dev python3-numpy
 ```

-Installing these additional packages will enable the repo to build the bindings for Python 3.6, in addition to Python 2.7 (which is already pre-installed).
+Installing these additional packages will enable the repo to build the extension bindings for Python 3.6, in addition to Python 2.7 (which is already pre-installed).
 Then after the build process, the [`jetson.inference`](https://rawgit.com/dusty-nv/jetson-inference/python/docs/html/python/jetson.inference.html) and [`jetson.utils`](https://rawgit.com/dusty-nv/jetson-inference/python/docs/html/python/jetson.utils.html) packages will be available to use within your Python environments.

 ### Configuring with CMake